-This is one of two major forks of the Willamette River.
+This is one of two major forks that come together at the start of the mainstem Willamette River.
 It flows out of the high Cascade Mountains and joins with the Coast Fork at the edge of Eugene and Springfield.

 The lower river is most often fished for its salmon and steelhead runs each spring and summer, while above the dams trout rule the fishery.